s1d090/path_planning_hellorob/README.md

 You will likely want to change the default collision radius.
 You can do this with argument `-r [RADIUS]`.

 Use `python robot_plan_path.py -h` to show usage.

+## Simulation Video Demonstration

+A video recording of the path planning algorithm in action is available for viewing: